jmettraux/aachen/src/kb00_combat.md

 TODO sequence for the initiative optional rule

+## in and out of melee

+TODO free attack

 ## action types

 When it's their turn, a participant may perform one **main action** and one **move action**, in the order they deem appropriate.